EDUCBA Logo

 8. Cultural and Ethnic Tensions

-Sometimes, monarchies can increase the tension between cultural and ethnic groups if the ruling monarch represents only one segment of the population.
+Sometimes, monarchies can heighten tensions between cultural and ethnic groups when the ruling monarch represents only one segment of the population.

-Example: The historical tensions between the Flemish and Walloon populations in Belgium have been influenced by the monarchy, as it is seen as favoring one group over the other.
+Example: The historical tensions between the Flemish and Walloon populations in Belgium have been influenced by the monarchy, which is perceived as favoring one group over the other.

-These were the top advantages and disadvantages of monarchy.
+These were the top advantages and disadvantages of a monarchy.

 Recommended Articles